 Commentary & sustainability analysis

-Seven crucial developments in the history of ideas have arisen after the middle of the 19th century:
+I have identified eight critical developments in the history of ideas and which occurred after the middle of the 19th century:

 1. A reconstruction of the physical and conceptual distinction between matter, living matter, and conscious living matter